Alocasia 'Regal Shield' Care Indoors, Common Problems and their Remedies

-Alocasia 'Regal Shield' requires bright indirect light, warm and humid conditions and moderately moist, fertile, well-drained, aroids potting soils coupled with monthly feeding during the growing season.
+Alocasia 'Regal Shield' requires bright indirect light, warm and humid conditions and moderately moist, fertile, well-drained soils coupled with monthly feeding during the growing season.

-Regal Shield Elephant Ear a large-leafed plant and is highly adaptable to a wide range of growing conditions making it one of bold statement plants for any space.
+Regal Shield is a large-leafed plant that is highly adaptable to a wide range of growing conditions making it one of bold statement plants for any space.

 Alocasia 'Regal Shield', Regal Shield Elephant Ear